Thursday, September 4, 2025

 Smitha Vishwanath

 Smitha Vishwanath’s poems are found in several International online publications, including Thieving Magpies, Spillwords Press, MasticadoresUSA, Silverbirch Press, Borderless Journal, and other noteworthy anthologies.
-She has received many awards and honors from Spillwords, and has been nominated for Best of the Net.
+She has received many awards and honors from Spillwords and has been nominated for Best of the Net.
 She received the Reuel International Prize in 2022.
+Her poem, 'Out of Order' was nominated for the Pushcart Prize.
 Smitha is the author of Coming Home (2023).
 She co-authored a book of poems, ROADS : A Journey with Verses (2019).
 You can follow Smitha on her blog: https://smithavpennings.com.

 Snigdha Agrawal

-Snigdha Agrawal (nee Banerjee), has an MBA in Marketing and Corporate work experience of over two decades.
-She enjoys writing all genres of poetry, prose, short stories, and travel diaries.
+Snigdha Agrawal (nee Banerjee) holds an MBA in Marketing and has over two decades of corporate work experience.
+She enjoys writing in all genres, including poetry, prose, short stories, and travel diaries.
 Educated in Loreto Institutions, run by the Irish Nuns, and brought up in a cosmopolitan environment, she has learned the best of the East and West.
-She is a published author of four books.
+She is the author of four published books.
 Her works have appeared in several anthologies and e-journals, published in India and overseas.
-She has recently been nominated for the Pushcart Prize 2024 for poetry.
+She has recently been nominated for the 2024 Pushcart Prize in poetry.

 Sterling Warner

 Washington-based author, poet, and educator, Sterling Warner’s works have appeared in such magazines, journals, and anthologies as Verse-Virtual, Ekphrastic Review.
-Warner’s poetry/fiction includes Rags and Feathers, Without Wheels, ShadowCat, Edges, Memento Mori, Serpent’s Tooth, Flytraps: Poems, Cracks of Light: Pandemic Poetry & Fiction, Halcyon Days: Collected Fibonacci, Abraxas: Poems, Gunilla’s Garden: Poems (2025)as well as Masques: Flash Fiction & Short Stories.
+Warner’s poetry/fiction includes Rags and Feathers, Without Wheels, ShadowCat, Edges, Memento Mori, Serpent’s Tooth, Flytraps: Poems, Cracks of Light: Pandemic Poetry & Fiction, Halcyon Days: Collected Fibonacci, Abraxas: Poems, Gunilla’s Garden: Poems (2025), and Masques: Flash Fiction & Short Stories.
 He currently writes, hosts “virtual” poetry/fiction readings, and enjoys fishing along the Hood Canal.

 Susan P. Blevins